-- Shout – a puppy will become frightened and will lose trust in you if all your do is continually shout at it when it does something wrong.
+- Shout – a puppy will become frightened and will lose trust in you if all you do is continually shouting at it when it does something wrong.
 Remember, it’s a puppy, and it needs to be taught.

 - Use physical reactions – never hit your puppy; this will only lead to it losing any trust it ever had, and being scared of you, neither of which are conducive to effective training.

 - Lock it away – if your dog makes a mistake, locking it on its own will only make it more nervous.

 Those few points may look like common sense, but all too often people overlook them.
 Here are a few things you should do to encourage positive learning when training your puppy:

 - Start early – the younger you begin training your puppy, the sooner you will have a well-trained and enjoyable dog as part of the family

 - Socialize – make sure your puppy is around other people and animals a lot of the time, to get it used to a situation that will be alien to it in the first instance

 - Be positive – you need to reinforce your dominance over the dog, but you need to be positive when doing so.
 Talk in an encouraging fashion and let the dog know you are happy with it, and you will soon have a very happy Cavapoo

 - Patience – your puppy will not learn everything overnight, and some things take longer than others, so be patient when training your puppy – enjoy your time with your new dog!